-Completed agency plans are due Friday September 6, 2019 and should be emailed to plans@opb.georgia.gov.
-OPB will accept agency strategic plans in the following formats: Word, Excel or PDF.
+Completed agency plans are due Tuesday September 1, 2020 and should be emailed to your agency's OPB Budget analyst by COB.
+OPB will accept agency strategic plans in the PDF format.
 For any other formats, agencies would need to seek prior approval from OPB before submitting.
 PowerPoints will not be an accepted format.
 Regardless of the format, all plans should be presented in an easily readable and easily printable manner.